hernandoit/AboutMe/README.md

 ## Software Developer

 ## OBJECTIVE
+Entry Level Programmer with a ‘can do’ attitude, independent working habits, and an analytical mindset seeking to apply academic and professional background towards launching a successful career as a Software Developer.
+In an environment where my experience in analysis, design, implementation and testing of software systems would contribute to a companies projects success.
+Bi-Lingual; ability to speak with both technical and non technical users.

 ## PROFESSIONAL EXPERIENCE
 ### ADPAC, Dept. of Veterans Affairs; San Francisco, CA. — Aug.
 2016 - Aug.
 2017